Before you begin

 The center joint of the telescoping pipe is meant to be free-floating and does not need to be clamped or screwed.

 Single-wall pipe can be cut to achieve the length you need.
-Cut the pipe with a chop saw or angle grinder with a metal cutoff blade.
+Cut the pipe with an angle grinder with a metal cutoff blade.
 You can use a single-wall clamp as a guide and a sharpie or a wax pencil to mark your cuts.
 Cut the female end off and preserve the factory male end on the piece you're going to use.

 You can cut the female end off a longer single-wall pipe and insert the top of the telescoping pipe inside of it to make a longer telescoping section.

-Install the roof vent on the top of the chimney and secure with a double-wall clamp.
+Secure the roof vent to the top of your chimney with a clamp.

 Ensure every pipe-to-pipe joint has either a clamp or three stovepipe screws (except for the center joint of the telescoping pipe which is free-floating).